RubyMetric/rbenv-for-windows/doc/principle.md

 There's a `ruby.exe` residing in `rbenv\bin`, `starship` will be fooled by this `fake ruby.exe` to display correct version set by users.

 Try use `ruby.exe` in your terminal, you will find that, all it will do is to handle `ruby.exe -v`.
-All other commands will be rejected to nitice that you shouldn't directly invoke it.
+All other commands will be rejected to notify that you shouldn't directly invoke it.

 ```PowerShell
 ❯ ruby.exe -v